Daria-Oni/ladybugs-jb-dt/README.md

 ### Hand-in
 To evaluate prediction score, classification labels have to be provided in the same format as in the provided example.
 Name your submission csv file as "<team_name>.csv".
 Please fork this repository, start developing your project, and ensure your final submission, including your code, is uploaded to your forked repository **before Sunday 12:00pm**, as this will be used to evaluate your solution.

+## Running Solution
+First you need to create a python venv. mkdir venv cd venv python -m venv .

+Then in the venv
+source bin/activate

+Then you can install the requirements using pip install -r requirements.txt

+Once the venv is created, you can run the python3 pipeline.py command to produce the solutions.